What it does: Non-profit organisation helping to improve student and school outcomes

 Staff stats: Numbers vary but around 120 Associates are placed each year

-The good bits: Social impact, employment-based teaching qualification
+The good bits: Social impact, Being in a community of like-minded people

-The not so good bits: Modest salary, tough-to-reach students
+The not so good bits: Can involve relocation, juggling workloads

 Hiring grads with degrees in: Engineering, Maths, IT & Computer Sciences; Finance, Accounting, Economics & Business Administration; Humanities, Arts & Social Sciences; Law & Legal Studies; Sciences

 Few other careers offer the opportunity for genuine responsibility, autonomy and impact from day one.
 Teach For Australia’s Leadership Development Program allows participants to share their skills where they are most needed – as teachers in secondary schools – while they earn a Masters in Teaching over the course of two years.

 Teach For Australia is part of a global movement dedicated to breaking the cycle of educational disadvantage through teaching and leadership in education.
 The organisation’s award-winning Leadership Development Program provides an employment-based pathway into teaching, developing highly effective teachers and leaders that help to improve student outcomes in schools serving low socioeconomic communities.